rk-lindsey/chimes_lsq/README.txt

 output_force is a flag controlling whether forces are written to file.

 If read_force is true, the force.txt file created by lsq.py is read in and compared to the current forces.
+The input.xyzf file used in force matching must be present.
+It is read, and the first configuration is used in the force comparison.

 If spline_q is true, charges are taken from the params.txt file.
 Otherwise compiled-in defaults are used for charges.

 If init_vel is true, velocities will be initialized.
 Otherwise, initial velocities are read from the input.xyz file.

 pair_type specifies the type of short-range pair interaction.
 Current choices are chebyshev, spline, stillinger, or lennard-jones.

 params_file specifies a file with force parameters.